marioortizmanero/nullderef.com/content/blog/draft-aroa/index.md

       alt: "Test file 1"
 %}

 It's gotten much better through therapy, loved ones, and time.
 There are still crappy moments, and the story is ongoing.
-But I try to have a positive outlook, and brag about how great Aroa was to this day.
-She wanted to raise awareness about BPD, so I hope this post helps!
+I try to brag about how great Aroa was to this day.
+She wanted to raise awareness about BPD, so I hope this helps!

 At first, therapy makes things worse.
 It's like throwing all the shit into a pot and stirring it together.
 But in the long term, you need it to heal.
 Everyone deals with issues in their own way, and that's okay.